-A huge week for dance in Los Angeles: the premiere of L.A.
-Dance Project under the direction of Benjamin Millepied, followed by Thursday’s symphony gala celebrating what Los Angeles Philharmonic conductor Gustavo Dudamel called, in pre-concert remarks, “a union of the arts.”
+A big week for dance in Los Angeles: first came the premiere of L.A.
+Dance Project under the direction of Benjamin Millepied.
+Then followed Thursday’s symphony gala celebrating what Los Angeles Philharmonic conductor Gustavo Dudamel called, in pre-concert remarks, “a union of the arts.”
 Dance shared the stage, rather marvelously, with our symphony orchestra.

-The intermissionless program featured three of the art form’s genres – contemporary modern, classical ballet, acrobatic jazz.
-Dancers, inured to performing to the most execrable and inadequate of taped accompaniment, instead drank in the joy of the majestic tones of a world-class symphony.
+The intermission-free program featured three of the art form’s sub-genres – contemporary modern, classical ballet, acrobatic jazz.
+Dancers, inured to performing to the most inadequate of taped accompaniment, instead drank in the joy of the majestic tones of a world-class symphony.
 They trod a Marley-covered platform placed behind the orchestra.
-The curvilinear Disney Hall, lacking the distinct frame of a proscenium arch, made it tough to orient, especially for the ballet dancers.
+The curvilinear Disney Hall, lacking the distinct frame of a proscenium arch, made it tough to visually orient, especially in the case of the ballet dancers.

 Marshall fielded the ten ripping dancers of BODYTRAFFIC, a local troupe that has been on a steep upward climb lately, garnering awards and grants from New York’s Joyce Theater Foundation.
 Marshall garbed his dancers not in the Eastern European shtetl-shmattes that have been his winsome trademark, but inspired by the sounds of the Adams score shifted them farther eastward – to China.
 Not traditional China, but the kitschy outpost of Mao’s communist revolution; the men in drab military shirts, the women simple silk dresses.
 Doo-dads of chinoiserie – red flags, white fans, red confetti – circulated the stage, a tad half-heartedly.
 The piece was at its best when the ‘Traffickers spooled Marshall’s quick-paced, unison nervous-twitching at which he is the undisputed king and that’s a huge kick to watch.
 BODYTRAFFIC excels at this draconian stuff.
 Stillness provided a welcome respite; the dance’s transitions and thinking-through, however, were sticky.